Chapter 5 Your First SPC Charts With Base R

 (As a side note, this reminds me (JA) of a manager, who once said to me: “You make such beautiful graphs, but can’t you stop them from going up and down all the time.” 😁)

-To guide the runs analysis we will add a horizontal centre line, which in run charts is usually the median of the data points (Figure 5.2):
+To support runs analysis, we add a horizontal centre line.
+In a run chart, this is typically the median of the data (Figure 5.2):

 # Create systolic-coordinates for the centre line